erdichen/chromekey/README.md

 1. Default mapping of function key to the original Chromebook media keys

-    1. Press FN key to toggle FN locked mode
+    1. Press the FN key to toggle the FN locked mode

     2. Press FN+key to select the second level alternate key